sensu/sensu-docs/content/sensu-go/5.10/dashboard/filtering.md

 **LICENSED TIER**: Unlock advanced filtering in the Sensu Go dashboard with a Sensu license.
 To activate your license, see the [getting started guide][1].

-Sensu supports advanced dashboard filtering using the filter bar.
+Sensu supports advanced dashboard filtering using a wider range of attributes, including custom labels.
-Select the filter bar and start building custom views using suggested attributes and values, including custom labels.
+Select the filter bar to start building custom views using suggested attributes and values.

 ### Label selectors

-To filter by custom labels, use the `labelSelector` filter and the `==` operator.
+To filter by custom labels on the entities, checks, handlers, and silences pages, use the `labelSelector` filter and the `==` operator.

-For example, to display only resources with a `region: us-west-1` label:
+To display, on the **entities page**, only entities with a `region: us-west-1` label:

 {{< highlight text >}}
 labelSelector: region == "us-west-1"